-Maryland's distracted driving laws generally prohibit all motorists from talking on a handheld cellphone or text messaging while driving.
-This article discusses the specifics of what the laws prohibit and the costs and other consequences of a texting or cellphone violation.
+Maryland's distracted driving laws generally prohibit all motorists from talking on a handheld cell phone or text messaging while driving.
+This article discusses the specifics of what the laws prohibit and the costs and other consequences of a texting or cell phone violation.

 In Maryland, it's illegal for all drivers to use a handheld telephone while operating a motor vehicle.

-Fines and points.
-A texting violation is a misdemeanor and carries up to $500 in fines.
-The violation will also add one point to the motorist’s driving record.
-And drivers who are under 18 years old may face a license suspension of up to 90 days for a texting violation.
+License suspension.
+Drivers who are under 18 years old may face a license suspension of up to 90 days for a texting violation.

 Fines.
 A cell phone ticket carries maximum fines of: